 Pregnant women can safely consume oysters only if they are fresh and cooked thoroughly.
 Yet, it is recommended to keep oysters at bay, especially in certain phases of pregnancy.

-Potential Side Effects of Eating Oysters when Pregnant
+Potential Side Effects of Eating Oysters When Pregnant

 Pregnant women must strictly avoid raw or undercooked meat products.
-Consumption of raw oysters during pregnancy would fall into the same category, which can give rise to certain unwlcome side effects.
+Consumption of raw oysters during pregnancy would fall into the same category, which can give rise to certain unwelcome side effects.
 A few of these are listed below.

 1. Risk of Experiencing Gastrointestinal Problems

-2. Ineffective Immunity during Pregnancy
+2. Ineffective Immunity During Pregnancy

 Since a baby is growing within the body, the immunity system takes a step-down to keep all the processes functioning as they are.
 This, unfortunately, increases the chances of experiencing food poisoning, especially from seafood such as oysters.
 At times, they could even trigger allergic reactions as a result of the immune system’s final response.